dnguyen0304/tuxedo-mask/CONTRIBUTING.md

 Python
 ------
+### Architecture
+This service implements a five-tier architecture.
+- At the API tier, *Resources* provide an interface for inbound client requests.
+Resources are purely for orchestrating work between the underlying Services, Repositories, Models, and Views.
+In this sense, they are comparable to Controllers in the classical MVC definition.
+- At the services tier, *Services* house the primary business logic functions.
+- At the data tier, *Repositories* enable Services to perform primitive CRUD operations.
+A Service may bind to 0 or more Repositories.
+- At the domain tier, *Models* are how Repositories represent database entities and are the system's fundamental objects.
+- At the presentation tier, *Views* "marshall" or serialize Models so Resources can respond to clients.

 ### General
 - Documentation **must** adhere to the [NumPy / SciPy specifications](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).
 - Packages **should** have `__all__` indices in their `__init__.py`.